5+ copies: Save $4 each

 When viewed through an economic lens, poverty can be defined as an absence of resources.
 Since 1995, Framework’s basic premise is that the middle-class understandings of those who work with children and adults in poverty are often ill-suited for connecting with and helping people build up resources and rise out of poverty.

-Now, 18 years and 1.5 million copies later, Framework has evolved into a comprehensive and coordinated network of publications, training, programs, and support (see front pages for a listing of related publications and resources) that encompass the key intersections of people in poverty with those who serve them, including:
+Now, 1.5 million copies and three foreign translations later, Framework has evolved into a comprehensive and coordinated network of publications, training, programs, and support (see front pages for a listing of related publications and resources) that encompass the key intersections of people in poverty with those who serve them, including:

 – Educators—from preschool to postsecondary

 – Social workers, healthcare workers, law enforcement, and judicial systems

 – Communities of all sizes, including municipal and faith communities

 This revised, updated, and expanded 5th edition of Framework: A Cognitive Approach features an enhanced chapter on instruction and achievement; greater emphasis on the thinking, communication, and learning patterns involved in breaking out of poverty; plentiful citations, case studies, and data; more detailed findings about interventions, resources, and causes of poverty; and a review of the outlook for people in poverty—and those who work with them.

 “The beauty and power of Framework are its scope and breadth.
 What began as a guide for educators to better understand their students is now a multifaceted, multidisciplinary set of tools and resources that are applicable across society.
 The book expands the integration of relationships across all boundaries.”